What is Red Canary?

 Collecting external alerts

-Integrating Red Canary with your other security products that generate alerts is a straightforward process of instructing those products to send alerts to Red Canary.
+Integrating the Red Canary platform with your other alert-generating security products is a straightforward process of instructing those products to send alerts to the platform.
 Most integrations take less than five minutes per product.

 Detecting potential threats